top of page

 The Club’s Management Committee very much appreciates your support and taking 10 mins at the week’s end to capture your comments, observations and any member/guest feedback via the online Hut Captains reporting feature.

-The Management Team is
+The Lodge Management Team is

 Responsible for:

-• Kitchen – cleaning, all practices, washing dishes at meal-times
+• Kitchen – cleaning, all practices, washing dishes at meal-times until the last dish is served.

 • Daily cleaning of common areas.